smazhara/smazhara/pii.md

-# PII
+# Detecting Personally Identifiable Information (PII)

-Personally Identifiable Information (PII) is a term that we enterprise developers are hearing about more and more these days.
+Personally Identifiable Information (PII) is a term that we, enterprise developers, are hearing about more and more these days.
 It's a legal term that refers to a set of attributes that can be used to personally identify a person.
-The definition of what exactly constitutes a PII somewhat varies from jurisdiction to jurisdiction but it commonly includes such things as full name, email, address, phone number, national id, date of birth.
+The definition of what exactly constitutes a PII somewhat varies from jurisdiction to jurisdiction but it commonly includes such things as full name, email, address, phone number, national id, and date of birth.

 Why is PII important for developers?
 Because of various national laws that prescribe us how to handle it: what and when can be requested, how it can be stored, processed, archived and destroyed.
-The main goal, of course, is to reduce risks, associated with the loss of privacy and identity theft.
+The main goal, of course, is to reduce risks associated with identity theft and the loss of privacy.
 There are numerous policies, protocols, and technologies that deal with how to properly store PII.
 But here I want to focus on one, often overlooked, aspect of PII handling.
 Namely, how NOT to store it.

 The problem with information in enterprise applications is that it's like a water.
-It's everywhere: in databases, key-value stores, flat files, logs etc. And, like a water, it always finds a way to leak to places where it shouldn't be.
-You can have all the discipline in the world, but one day one you'll end up with 120Gb of logs contaminated with social security numbers.
+It's everywhere: in databases, key-value stores, flat files, logs etc. And, like a water, it always finds ways to leak to places where it shouldn't be.
+You can have all the discipline in the world, but one day you'll end up with 120GB of logs contaminated with social security numbers.
 And you'll be lucky if you notice it when you are checking your logs, not the news.google.com.

 Bottom line is, your PII will leak.
 You can contain it, but it will leak anyway.
 We need to constantly be on a lookout.
 Obviously, eyeballing is not a scalable strategy.
 We need better ideas.
-One such idea I want to explore today is an unstructured data PII detector.
+One such idea I want to explore today is a PII detector.

 ## The problem